Best Backpacking Gear List for Women Travelers

 Swimming Costume / Bikini

 If you’ll be spending a lot of time on the beach or at the pool, take at least two swimming outfits so that you can wear one while the other is drying.
-I’m personally in love with the retro Cocoship brand.
+There are some awesome styles on ShopStyle right now!

 Ideal as a beach cover up and to lie on the sand instead of using a towel or sun lounger.
 A sarong scarf can also be used to cover your shoulders in the glaring sun and wrapped around your head as a turban or bandana for added protection against the sun.

 Avoid sharp rocks, glass, and other nasties while protecting your feet in the ocean.
-I have a weird fear of crabs grabbing my toes, so my water shoes are a must.
+I have a weird fear of crabs nipping my toes, so my water shoes are one of my favourite things to pack.

 Best backpacking clothes for a cold climate